 I recommend using just the granulated sugar if you want to use just one sugar.
 The flavor won’t be as rich, but you’ll still be happy with the results.

 Why add the eggs one at a time?

 Use an electric hand mixer to mix the butter, shortening, brown and granulated sugars, and the salt together on medium-low speed for 2-3 minutes.
 Stop the mixer and scrape down the bowl and beaters.

-Because we want the snickerdoodle cookies to retain their shape, as well as stay chewy, we’re not going to beat the fats and sugars too much.
+For snickerdoodle cookies that retain their shape, as well as stay chewy, don’t beat the fats and sugars too much.
 Beating until light and airy is great for cakes because it incorporates air, which makes them fluffy.
 We don’t want to do that with this cookie dough, so blend until the mixture is a thick paste.

 Add the eggs to the mixture one at a time.
 Eggs help the cookies rise and provide the cookies with their structure.
 Adding them one at a time prevents the dough we’re mixing from curdling.
 Curdling is the imbalance between the water in the ingredients and the fats.
 Once the eggs are in, add the vanilla extract.
 Blend until combined, or for 30 seconds.

 Bread flour contains more protein than all-purpose flour.
 Gluten develops when the protein in the flour comes in contact with water and mixes with the beaters.
 Adding bread flour to the all-purpose flour to your snickerdoodle cookie dough results in a chewy texture.
 We cut the bread flour with all-purpose flour because we don’t want it to be overly chewy.
 Eliminate the bread flour and replace it with all-purpose if you only want to use one flour.
 The cookies won’t be as chewy but will still taste great.

 What does cream of tartar do in Snickerdoodle Cookies?